 Passage Rock – Beautiful wines and a bit off the beaten track, on the southern part of the island, take some time out to relax on their patio in the vineyards and taste gourmet foods from their bistro.

-Waiheke Island Wine Tours
+Waiheke Island wine tours

 Leave it to the locals and book a guided winery tour on Waiheke for your next island escape:

-Things to do in Waiheke
+Things to do on Waiheke

 Zip Lining: Zipline And Forest Walk from $129 pp.

 Waiheke Distilling Co: Enjoy a one of a kind distillery tour and gin experience.